 In my dissertation, Rhetorical Investments: Writing, Technology, and the Emerging Logics of the Public Sphere (2017), I argued that an “infrastructural” model of public discourse lays the groundwork for writing pedagogies that engage students in meaningful reflection about the dynamics of the digital landscape.
 Through two cases studies—one focusing on “old media” (the turn-of-the-century public lectures of sex educator Emma Elizabeth Walker) and one focusing on “new media” (the #blacklivesmatter discourse that emerged in a viral Facebook thread)—I developed the concept of rhetorical investment.
 I argued that this concept helps attune us to the ways that individual rhetors contribute to the transformation of the public sphere.

 While the project conceptualizes persuasion in broad terms, it pays particular attention to a category of writing practices that I term practices of networked mass persuasion.
-Influenced by techniques developed in the domains of public relations and marketing, political campaigning, and information warfare, networked mass persuasion is characterized by two tendencies: (1) a tendency to privilege strategic messaging, amplification, and coordination over deliberative dialogue, and (2) a tendency to compose texts suited to the algorithmic infrastructures of the social web.
-Though practices of “crowd swarming,” “viral marketing,” and “memetic warfare” are often assumed to be inconsistent with democratic ideals, this project’s richly-contextualized accounts of everyday digital activism aim to demonstrate that practices such as these are increasingly central to struggles for social change.
+Influenced by techniques developed in the domains of public relations, marketing, political campaigning, and information warfare, networked mass persuasion is characterized by two tendencies: (1) a tendency to privilege strategic messaging, amplification, and coordination over deliberative dialogue, and (2) a tendency to strategically exploit the algorithmic infrastructures of the social web.
+Though practices of “crowd swarming,” “viral marketing,” and “memetic warfare” are often assumed to be inconsistent with democratic ideals, this project’s richly-contextualized accounts of everyday digital activism aim to demonstrate that practices such as these are increasingly central to struggles for democracy today.